ianpatt/f4se/f4se_readme.txt

-Fallout 4 Script Extender v0.7.0 TESTING ONLY by Ian Patterson, Stephen Abel, and Brendan Borthwick (ianpatt, behippo, and plb)
+Fallout 4 Script Extender v0.7.1 BETA
+by Ian Patterson, Stephen Abel, and Brendan Borthwick (ianpatt, behippo, and plb)

 The Fallout 4 Script Extender, or F4SE for short, is a modder's resource that expands the scripting capabilities of Fallout 4.
 It does so without modifying the executable files on disk, so there are no permanent side effects.

 #####################################################################
-This version is intended for mod developer testing only.
-There are probably major issues.
-Please read the whatsnew for specific notes.

 All native code plugins (.dlls) need to be updated by their creators for 1.10.980.